Formula One drivers from East Germany

-There were 4 Formula One drivers from East Germany, with one of them (Edgar Barth) racing for both East Germany and West Germany.
-No driver ever competed under an East German licence outside of Germany or after 1953.
+There were 4 Formula One drivers from East Germany, with one of them (Edgar Barth) later racing as a West German.
+With the exception of Barth, no East German raced in Formula One outside of Germany or after 1953.

 Former drivers

-There have been 4 Formula One drivers who have competed under an East German racing licence, including:
+Although East Germany was not represented in the FIA until 1957, there have been 4 World Championship drivers who are recorded as having competed under the East German flag, including: